-Bypass Routes.
-Four studies from Texas seem to indicate especially high increases in land value along bypass routes.
-The before-after study method is used; to account for general increases in land value, a control area similar to the study area in the before period is also examined.
+Effect of Bypass Routes.
+The four studies from Texas seem to indicate especially high increases in land value along bypass routes (1), (2), and (5) to (7).
+The before-after study method is used; to account for general increase in land value, a control area similar to the study area in the before period is also examined.

 Since the construction of the new bypass route is the principal difference between the study and the control area during the after period, the divergence in land values between the two areas is attributed to the highway improvement.
 Possible factors other than the new highway facility are therefore not considered.

-As can be seen from Table 11, p.
-26, there is a significantly higher land value in the study areas during construction and the after period than in the control areas.
+As can be seen from Table 11, there is a significantly higher land value in the study areas during construction and in the after period than in the control areas.
 The control areas seem to have a rather stable pattern with regard to land value.
 The land values in the separate study areas fluctuate to such a degree between one study period and another that it is difficult to see a clear pattern.
-What can be learned, however, is that there is a significant increase in land values, over and above what might be expected without the highway's influence, between the before and the after periods.
+What can be learned, however, is that there is a significant increase in land values, over and above the expected increase, between the before and the after periods.

 Table 11 gives the average sales prices per acre, regardless of land use.
-Since land value is highly dependent upon land use, a dominance in sales of land devoted to a given use in a particular period may explain the great variation in sales price between one period and another.
-However, without detailed information about land use or speculation, no definite conclusions may be drawn about the specific reasons for particular fluctuations in land value.
+As land value is highly dependent upon land use, a dominance in sales of land devoted to a given use in a particular period may explain the great variation in sales price between one period and another.